wagtail/rfcs/text/044-image-models.md

 To implement this RFC, we will make the following changes:

-### Update the project template to use a custom image model
+### Update the project template to use custom image, rendition, and document models

 We will add a new app called `assets` into the base project template.
 This will contain three models: `Image`, `Rendition` and `Document`.